dzanahmed/lshtm-dc-sanofi/README.md

 # Data Challenge Project

-LSHTM 2491 Data Challenge Module
+LSHTM 2491 Data Challenge Module &nbsp;
 MSc in Health Data Science 22/23

 ### How do hospitalisations as a result of the tri-demic of RSV, influenza and SARS-CoV-2 in the 2022 post-pandemic season compare to the 2016 - 2019 pre-pandemic circulation of RSV and influenza?